January 12, 2016

 The Statistic Brain Research Institute compiled a variety of statistics on startup failure rates and the underlying reasons.
 They also listed the percentage a startup is likely to fail based on its industry.

-Startups in the areas of information, transportation, communication, and utilities have the highest failure rates, while finance insurance and real estate tend to be more successful.
+Startups in the areas of information, transportation, utilities, customer and business communication have the highest failure rates, while finance insurance and real estate tend to be more successful.
 But the grim reality, is that almost 50 percent of new businesses, independent of the industry, don’t make it to four years.

 To break it down even more, these are the types of businesses that tend to have the best and worse success rates.